 MSE Practice Problem

-This data science coding problem helps you practice Evaluation Metrics, mse, and implementation skills.
-Read the problem statement, write your solution, and strengthen your understanding of Evaluation Metrics.
+This data science coding problem helps you practice Evaluation Metrics for Regression, mse, and implementation skills.
+Read the problem statement, write your solution, and strengthen your understanding of Evaluation Metrics for Regression.

 - Problem ID: 17